Daniel P Brown, Mahamudra Meditation-Stages and Contemporary Cognitive Psychology (Dissertation 1981)

 It is written simple, with practical things to do.

-I had read it only because of the outrageous title, but became intrigued by the idea of the "caretaking moratorium", an action to take for over-carers.
+I had read it only because of the outrageous and somewhat simplistic title, but became intrigued by the idea of the "caretaking moratorium", an action to take for over-carers.
 It helped me a lot!

 In particular, it helped me with one aspect of transforming (in the language of Jayson Gaddis, see (Gaddis, 2021)) from a "helper" to a "guide" (taken from a video about his training courses for relationship coaches).